Xblugs/cube3D/algo.md

 (2) Move through the space
 	--> Check if we're out of bound / hit a wall
-	NOTE: map is closed, ray will hit a wall il ALL cases
+	NOTE: map is closed, ray will hit a wall in ALL cases (if wall colision are OK, else if we get out of the map it's going to be bad)

 (3) On wall hit, save wall coordinates